meilisearch/documentation/tutorials/howtos/quickstart.md

 ```

 ::: tip
-The [`jq` command line tool](https://stedolan.github.io/jq/) can greatly help you read the server responses.
+The [`jq` command line tool](https://stedolan.github.io/jq/) can be a great help for reading the server responses.
 :::